zhaw-hsb/aurora-publication-finder/README.md

 If the file in externalfile.path does not exist, the timestamp from src/main/resources/assets/config/timestamp.txt is used instead.

+The timestamp can be configured for each provider in the file
+src/main/resources/assets/config/organisation.properties.

+This was configured specifically for OpenAlex because queries can only be performed based on the publication date, not the deposit date.
+OpenAlex only provides deposit date queries as part of a paid offering.

+The order in which the timestamp is read is:

+1. src/main/resources/assets/config/organisation.properties
+2. externalfile.path/timestamp.txt
+3. src/main/resources/assets/config/timestamp.txt

+The first timestamp found is used.

 <a name="konfigurationen-für-die-datenabfrage-und-datenbuilder" />

 ## Configurations for the data query and data builder